test-IO/testio-guides/src/pages/docs/jira_server/leave_comment.md

 ---
-title: "Bug Triage: Leave a Comment under Test IO Bug"
+title: Leave a Comment under Test IO Bug
 description: Learn how to leave a comment under Test IO Bug.
 ---

 Users can leave comments on Test IO Bugs directly from the Jira Bugs page.
-This feature is available in both the "All Bugs" and "Received Bugs" sections.
-Comments added in Jira will appear under the dedicated "Comments" section in both the Jira Bugs page and on the Test IO platform.
+This feature is available in both the "All Bugs" and "Received Bugs" sections. **Comments added in Jira will appear under the dedicated "Comments" section in both the Jira Bugs page and on the Test IO platform**.
 This enhancement facilitates better communication and collaboration with testers.

 **Steps to Leave Comments**: